 What about significantly high BMI and surgical options for weight loss?

 Bariatric surgery can help with weight loss by surgically restricting the stomach to limit diet intake and can be one option for weight loss.
-Nutritional deficiencies can result with these type of weight loss options due to limited absorption.
+Nutritional deficiencies can result in this type of weight loss options due to limited absorption.
 Pregnancies can be healthy and successful after these procedures if the nutritional status of the mother is monitored closely.

 Some research recommends waiting 1-2 years after surgery to conceive to avoid fetal exposure to rapid weight loss and nutritional deficiencies during that time (23) but other research finds reassuring outcomes with pregnancies within a year of the surgery (24).
 Ask your medical provider about options.